AdrianoLG/syllabuses/README.md

 ### Developing

-1. Run `npm install` to install server dependencies.

-2. Run `bower install` to install front-end dependencies.

-3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running
+1. Run `mongo` in a separate shell to keep an instance of the MongoDB Daemon running

+2. Run `npm install` to install server dependencies.

+3. Run `bower install` to install front-end dependencies.

 4. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

-## Build & development

-Run `grunt build` for building and `grunt serve` for preview.

-## Testing

-Running `npm test` will run the unit tests with karma.